-- Telomere Testing – Age adjusted telomere length is a method to evaluate biologic age by studying your chromosomal changes.
+- Telomere Testing – Age-adjusted telomere length is a method to evaluate biological age by studying your chromosomal changes.
 Therapies can be directed at slowing the loss of telomere length which may slow aging and age-related disease.
 This test measures health with markers specific to aging and longevity.

 - Biomarkers Testing – We offer lab testing to screen for certain genotypes and biomarkers that have been linked to higher rates of Alzheimer’s, cognitive decline, and stroke.

-- Genova Rhythm Plus – This is a saliva test which includes an adrenocortex stress profile and comprehensive melatonin profile to show which sex hormones are influenced by cortisol, DHEA, and melatonin.
+- Genova Rhythm Plus – This is a saliva test that includes an Adrenal Cortex stress profile and comprehensive melatonin profile to show which sex hormones are influenced by cortisol, DHEA, and melatonin.

 - Estrogen Metabolites – This test offers a comprehensive look at estrogen metabolism and how it can affect you and your health.